Back To Search Results

 Administration

-Tamoxifen is available in a tablet (10 mg or 20 mg) or an oral solution (10 mg/5 mL).
-If administered as an oral solution, it is important to use the supplied dosing cup for adequate administration.
+Tamoxifen is available in tablet form (10 mg or 20 mg) or as an oral solution (10 mg/5 mL).
+When administered orally, the supplied dosing cup should be used to ensure accurate dosing.[46]

-• The American Society of Clinical Oncology (ASCO) guidelines for Adjuvant Endocrine Therapy of Hormone-Receptor Positive Breast Cancer recommends a dose of 20 mg daily for breast cancer prevention after completion of chemotherapy.
-The duration of endocrine therapy depends on the patient's menopausal status and can last 5 to 10 years.[41]
+• The ASCO guidelines for Adjuvant Endocrine Therapy of Hormone Receptor–Positive Breast Cancer recommend a daily dosage of 20 mg for breast cancer prevention after the completion of chemotherapy.
+The duration of therapy depends on the patient's menopausal status and typically lasts between 5 and 10 years.[47]

-• To treat metastatic breast cancer, 20 to 40 mg daily is recommended, although clinical benefit has not been shown for doses above 20 mg daily.[42]
-In some off-label clinical trials, 10 mg was used as the dose.
-Patients may take the drug without regard to food.
+• For metastatic breast cancer, a daily dosage of 20 to 40 mg is recommended, although doses above 20 mg have not demonstrated additional clinical benefit.[48]
+In some off-label clinical trials, a dose of 10 mg was used.
+Tamoxifen can be taken with or without food.

-• For ductal cancer in situ (DCIS), dosing is 20 mg daily by mouth for five years following breast cancer surgery and X-ray therapy to decrease the risk of invasive breast cancer.[43]
+• For DCIS, the recommended tamoxifen dosage is 20 mg daily for 5 years, taken orally following breast cancer surgery and radiation therapy, to reduce the risk of invasive breast cancer.[49]

-• Mastalgia: 10 mg orally once daily for four months.
+• Mastalgia: 10 mg orally once daily for 4 months.

-• Ovulation induction: 5 to 40 mg by mouth once daily for four days.
+• Ovulation induction: 5 to 40 mg orally once daily for 4 days.

-• Precocious puberty (ages 2 to 10): 20 mg orally daily for female patients with McCune-Albright syndrome.[19][39]
+• Precocious puberty (ages 2-10): 20 mg orally daily for female patients with McCune-Albright syndrome.[20][40]

 Adverse Effects